Internet

 Linking networks

-In order to connect the various lower order networks which make up the vastness of the Internet, various types of equipment are used.
+Various types of equipment are used to connect the various lower-order networks that make up the vastness of the Internet.
 These include bridges, gateways, and hubs.

 Bridges connect LANs.
 They enable data from one local area network to pass through another LAN en route to yet another LAN.

 Gateways are similar to bridges.
 However, they also translate data from one type of LAN to another.
-For example, they can translate data from a UNIX system so that it is intelligible on an Intel-based system.
+For example, they can make data from a UNIX system intelligible on an Intel-based system.

-Hubs link groups of networks so that the computers in any of the networks can talk to all the other computers in the other networks.
+Hubs link groups of networks so that computers in one network can talk to computers in all the other networks.

 Servers and clients